mattriley/node-module-composer/README-TEMPLATE.md

 Well known advantages of dependency injection include:

+- Enables Inversion of Control (IoC).
+Hollywood principle: Don't call us, we'll call you!
 - Ability to swap implementations, e.g. repositories that integrate with different database engines.
 - Ability to stub/mock/fake dependencies for testing purposes.

+A DI Container is a framework to create dependencies and inject them automatically when required.

+Please note, Module Composer is NOT a _DI Container_.
+A DI Container is a tool that creates dependencies and injects them automatically when required.
+Module Composer is a utility for making _Pure DI_ easy.

 Dependency injection is a big (and sometimes controversial) topic and worth being familiar with.